fprime-community/fprime-templates/README.md

-# fprime-templates
+# F´ Templates

-Templates for the primary F´ structures: components, ports, etc.
+This repository contains basic templates for primary F´ components.
+They may be cloned and filled in to build a template.